Folkor1/CI_PP3_EnterTheMatrix/README.md

 2. Click the 'Code' button (next to the green 'Gitpod' button)
 3. Copy the HTTPS link
 4. Navigate to Git Bash -> working directory
-5. Type 'git clone' and paste the URL received in the step 3
+5. Type 'git clone' and paste the URL received in step 3
 6. Press 'Enter

 ## Credits